IanWhalen/led/README.md

 ## NOTES

-Remember to disable sound when running on a Raspberry Pi.
+Remember to disable sound when running on a Raspberry Pi to use GPIO18.
+This can be done in /boot/config.txt by changing "dtparam=audio=on" to "dtparam=audio=off" and rebooting.